 Social Dance Comfort (all levels) This survey of popular social dance styles—two-step, waltz, swing, and blues—will focus on the lead/follow connection, musicality, and rhythm.
 You’ll get more comfortable partner dancing—and have fun!

 Intro to Improvisation (level 3) We’ll use a few different methods to think about improvisation—building off of and varying melody lines, working from an understanding of a song’s harmonic structure, and developing our musical intuition and understanding of a style.
-Come have fun and gain comfort improvising!
+Get comfortable improvising!
 All instruments welcome.

 NOVA KARINA DEVONIE

 Nova Karina Devonieis a busy Seattle musician who delights audiences with her sensitive accordion playing, sonorous singing style, and sideways fashion sense.
 Interested in the amazing connection and communication that music can provide, she loves adding accordion to many styles of music.
 Nova divides her time between performing in bands, teaching private music lessons, and composing music with David Miles Keenan for the duo Miles & Karina.
 Nova has been on staff at CCMC, PSGW, and the Port Townsend Ukulele Festival, and with Miles & Karina, has performed live original scores for silent films in the U.S., Canada, and Australia.

 Instrumentalist Nova will be helping out in classes, jams and concerts, lending her piano accordion stylings and musical knowledge wherever needed.
 Let’s play a tune together!